10dine/TkinterTicTacToe/README.md

 # TkinterTicTacToe
 Building TicTacToe with Tkinter.
 Whats left to do?
-Make a restart button,
-, Clean the code, &
+Making a restart button, cleaning the code, & resolving some errors.
- Resolve some error in terminal.